 Student success in college requires well developed learning skills (such as being able to work independently, participate in a team, be well-organized, develop good work habits, and show initiative).
 These skills are as important as prior academic achievement.
 While it is expected that applicants would have developed these skills through previous education and life experiences, Seneca offers support to assist students with further development of these important skills.
 Seminars, workshops and tutoring are available at Seneca's Learning Centres.

-Specialize in technical communication with our short, intensive Technical Communication (Co–op) program.
-With the skills you’ll learn in just two semesters, you could launch a career as a technical writer or designer for product– user documents, reference manuals, templates, on–line help files, web pages, instructional and procedural documents and various marketing and organizational materials.
-Industries that currently employ these professionals include computer applications and development, banking and finance, telecommunications, engineering, health and nutrition, aerospace, manufacturing, environment and resources management.
+Specialize in technical communication with our short, intensive Technical Communication (Co-op) program.
+With the skills you'll learn in just two semesters, you could launch a career as a technical writer or designer for product-user documents, reference manuals, templates, online help files, web pages, instructional and procedural documents, and various marketing and organizational materials.
+Industries that currently employ these professionals include computer applications and development, banking and finance, telecommunications, engineering, health and nutrition, aerospace, manufacturing, and environment and resource management.

 The co-operative education component provides you with the opportunity to secure a paid work-term between academic semesters.
 Job–related employment enables you to combine classroom skills and on-the-job training.